 In Deuteronomy 31:1-8 Moses publicly commissions Joshua before the people.
 He tells them to be strong and courageous.
 The Lord will go before them.

 Deuteronomy 34:1-12—Even though he was 120 years old, Moses had good vision and was strong enough to climb Mount Nebo.
 The Lord showed him all of the Promised Land before he died.
-Verses 10-12 sum up the life of a great man of God.
+Deuteronomy 34:10-12 sums up the life of a great man of God.
 Not a perfect man, but indeed, a great man of God.
 This was Moses, who was born a Hebrew but raised by an Egyptian princess, who heard the voice of the Lord from a burning bush, who was the voice of God to the Pharaoh during the ten plagues, who led the people through the Red Sea, who was the Lord’s instrument in providing water and food in the wilderness, who received the Ten Commandments and the Law, who wrote the first five books of the Old Testament, who led the people to the Promised Land.
 “Since then, no prophet has risen in Israel like Moses, whom the Lord knew face to face” (Deuteronomy 34:10).

 Way to Introduce the Story:

-Help the children find the table of contents in a bible.
+Help the children find the table of contents in the Bible.
 This is a good time to review the fact that there are 39 Old Testament books and 27 New Testament books.
 66 in total.
 Notice the first five books of the Old Testament.
 Tell older children that this group of five books is known as the “Pentateuch”.
 These are called the books of Law because they contain the Ten Commandments and other very important laws of God.
 Younger children could help you count to five as you point to the names.
 Say them together.
 “Does anyone know who wrote down the words of the first five books of the bible?
 Moses did.
 Moses was a very great man of the bible.
 He was a leader of God’s people.
 Moses lived to be a very old man.
 Today we are going to remember some of the things that Moses did in his life.”

 Joshua was a good helper to Moses.
 He had been with Moses ever since God led His people out of Egypt to go to the Promised Land.
 He had climbed part of the way up Mount Sinai with Moses and had waited for him when God was giving the Ten Commandments.
 Joshua had been one of the twelve spies that Moses sent into the Land to see what it was like.
 Joshua always had faith that God would take care of His people.